JanCaha/qgis_los_tools/website/pages/tools/LoS Creation/tool_create_notarget_los_v2.md

-# Create no target LoS V2
+# Create No Target LoS V2

-Create line-of-sight between each point from observers layer and targets layer, where `Observer ID field` value from observer is equal to `Target and Observer agreement ID field` of target.
-This ensures that each point from targets layer is linked to one point from observers layer.
+Create line-of-sight between each point from observer’s layer and targets layer, where `Observer ID field` value from observer is equal to `Target and Observer agreement ID field` of target.
+This ensures that each point from target’s layer is linked to one point from observers layer.
 Each line-of-sight starts at observer and ends at an edge of DEM raster behind target.

 The target points can be and usually should be created by tools [Create points around](../Points Creation/tool_points_around.md) and [Create points in direction](../Points Creation/tool_points_in_direction.md).